CYMcolor/Game-Quiz-Coding-Edition/README.md

 ## Features

 For each correct answer the user gains 200 points and up to 50 bonus points.
 If the user gets a question incorrect, the time goes down and will not recieve any bonus points.
 Then it will show a score screen showing the score the user got, an option to play again, and a score board.
 If the user got a high score they are given a textbox to enter their intials (1-3 characters) to save their score.
-The score board only saves the top 10 highest scores and the user will not get an option to save if their score is is not high enough and the coreboard is already full.
+The score board only saves the top 10 highest scores and the user will not get an option to save if their score is is not high enough and the score board is already full.

 To prevent a user from entering the same score multiple times, the submit form will disappear after entering and it will not reappear upon refresh.
 The only way to submit a new score is to play the quiz again.